 Guests have also reported electronics such as lights and televisions that turn themselves on and off.
 The hotel gift shop is also apparently a favorite haunt, as guests and workers have claimed that souvenirs and other goods from the shop occasionally fly off the shelves, but mysteriously remain unbroken.

 Rather than scaring guests away, the ghost of Kate Morgan has drawn many paranormal enthusiasts to the Hotel del Coronado.
 The room she stayed in before she died is the most requested room in the entire hotel.

-Next, check out these haunting photos of people taken just before they died.
-Then, read the true story of ‘The Conjuring,’ and the families that were haunted for decades.
+After learning about Kate Morgan, the woman who purportedly haunts the Hotel del Coronado, check out these haunting photos of people taken just before they died.
+Then, read the true story of ‘The Conjuring’ and the families that were haunted for decades.